wp-plugins/csv-to-webpage-plugin/readme.txt

 5. click `browse` and select the zip file.
 6. click 'install now'
 7. click `activate the plugin`
-8. Place your CSV file to `/wp-content/plugins/pearl_csv_to_webpage/upload/` folder.
+8. select the settings->CSV to Webpage
+8. upload the .csv file using 'upload' button
 9. Go to the webpage where you want to display the CSV content and enter `[pearl_csv_to_webpage_display filename = yourfilename.csv]`